Voyager Sopris Learning

 Summer Learning Supports Long-Term Outcomes

-By implementing effective learning programs, school district leaders can help mitigate learning achievement gaps, maximize knowledge retention, and support vulnerable students.
+By implementing effective learning solutions, educators can help mitigate learning achievement gaps, maximize knowledge retention, and support vulnerable students.
 Consistent learning helps students build on their knowledge year after year, leading to better long-term academic and social outcomes.

 • Prevent learning loss: Engage students in academic activities, ensuring they retain and build upon knowledge gained during the regular school year